IPadOS 26

-iPadOS 26 is the seventh and current major release of Apple's iPadOS operating system for the iPad.
-It was announced on WWDC25 on June 9, 2025, and was released on September 15, 2025.
-It is the direct successor to iPadOS 18 and was announced alongside iOS 26, macOS 26, watchOS 26, visionOS 26, and tvOS 26.
-Additionally, starting from this version of iPadOS, Apple changed its numbering convention for consistency across all operating systems, instead naming all of them after the next year (in this case, 26).
+iPadOS 26 is the seventh major release of Apple's iPadOS operating system for the iPad.
+It was announced at WWDC 2025 on June 9, 2025, and released on September 15, 2025.
+The direct successor to iPadOS 18, it was announced alongside iOS 26, macOS 26, watchOS 26, visionOS 26, and tvOS 26—all of which introduced the "Liquid Glass" design language.
+Apple advanced the version number to 26 as part of a shift to a year-based versioning convention across its operating systems.